URL path: Index page // Meares - Stamey Test

 More Information

-In 1968 two urologists, Meares and Stamey published a paper on a test to diagnose prostatitis by taking consecutive urine samples in four glass containers.
-The test was originally called the "4 glasses test".
-In those days doctors collected urine for examination in sterile glass containers (glasses).
+In 1968, two urologists, Meares and Stamey, published a paper on a test to diagnose prostatitis by taking consecutive urine samples in four glass containers.
+The test was initially called the "4 glasses test".
+In those days, doctors collected urine for examination in sterile glass containers (glasses).
 Today, of course, sterile disposable plastic containers (urine collectors) are used for the examination, which now bears their name.
 (Meares EM and Stamey TA.
 Bacteriologic localization patterns in bacterial prostatitis and urethritis.
 Invest Urol, 1968, Mar 5 (5): 492-518)

-According to this method, patients are asked to urinate the first 10 ml of urine in a sterile urine collector.
+This method asks patients to urinate the first 10 ml of urine in a sterile urine collector.
 They are then asked to urinate 10 ml of midstream urine into a second sterile urine collector.
-Their prostate is then massaged by a urologist and the prostate secretions are collected in a third sterile urine collector.
-Finally, another 10 ml of urine (after prostate massage) is collected in a fourth sterile urine collector to complete the sampling.
+A urologist then massages the prostate, and the prostate secretions are collected in a third sterile urine collector.
+Finally, another 10 ml of urine (after the prostate massage) is collected in a fourth sterile urine collector to complete the sampling.

 These samples are called: